Koi Palace Dim Sum Daly City Review

 Daly City, CA 94015

 Koi Palace is a popular Cantonese Chinese restaurant in Daly City.
-The Peninsula is ground zero for some of the best Chinese food in the SF Bay area.
+The Peninsula is ground zero for some of the best Chinese food in the San Francisco Bay area.
 It has been around since 1997 and specializes in wide selection of Dim Sum for lunch and special dishes for dinner.
 They also have locations in Dublin and at the Thunder Valley Casino.
 Koi Palace Dinner is reviewed separately.
 Dragon Beard candy creation is covered too.
-Our last visit was in the fall of 2011.
+Our last visit was in the beginning of 2014.

 Be sure to read our Introduction to Chinese Dim Sum.